peterridolfi/Pyhf-to-Combine-converter/docs/tutorial.md

 ```
 from pyhf_combine_converter import pyhf_convert_to_datacard
-pyhf_convert_to_datacard.main($JSON_FILE)
+pyhf_convert_to_datacard(workspace = $JSON_FILE, outdatacard = $DATACARD_FILE_NAME, shapefile = $SHAPES_FILE_NAME)
 ```

-### Combine->pyhf
+### Combine to pyhf

-To run the translation in the other direction, the protocols are very similar.
+To run the translation in the other direction, the method is very similar.
 However, if the model has shapes, meaning there are samples with multiple bins and a shapes file is designated in the datacard, this shapes file must be present in the directory from which you are running the command.
 Otherwise there will be an error that the shapes file was not found.

 In the CLI: